mymonero/mymonero-android-js/README.md

 4. Run `npm run build`.

-This will build and package the web version of the applicaiton in the `browser_build` folder.
+This will build and package the web version of the application in the `browser_build` folder.
 Once that is done, it will initialise all necessary build files for your Android application.
 Finally, it will attempt to open the project in Android Studio.

 ## Repo Contents Overview
 * Local, application source code is located in `local_modules/`.
 This includes bundled/static third-party "Vendor" libraries such as [EmojiOne](http://emojione.com).